-One of the benefits of using WordPress is how easy it is to use.
+One of the benefits of using this platform is how easy it is to use.

-Creating a post or a page in WordPress is as easy as writing a post in Microsoft Word.
-Some of the plugins for WordPress and doing special things may take a little extra to learn, but for the most part, WordPress makes managing your website super easy.
+Creating a post or a page in this CMS is as easy as writing a post in Microsoft Word.
+Some of the plugins you might install and special things you need a website to do for you may take a little extra to learn, but for the most part, WordPress makes managing your website super easy.

 WordPress tries to make installation and set up as easy as possible.
-Many web hosts, like my personal favorite, Namecheap, offer very easy installation of WordPress with just the click of a button.
+Many web hosts, like my personal favorite, Namecheap, offer very easy installation of this and other platforms with just the click of a button.

 However, configuring the basic settings on your website may still be a bit confusing when starting out.
 Having a good foundation when starting your website will save you time and stress later.
 I’ve written another post on the topic of configuring your WordPress website yourself over here.